anna-fontani/HR-Data-Analysis-and-Dashboard/README.md

 The dataset was preprocessed using Python and further exported for Power Bi dashboard creation.

 ## Data Cleaning

-A number of corrupt values had to be addressed (like "n.a.", "?", etc.).
+A number of corrupt values had to be addressed ("n.a.","NA","n/a", "na", "--", "?").
 All these values were converted to NaN.

 Missing values were replaced by mean (salary, bonus) and "No Gender" category for gender feature.

 Records with remaining missing values (first name, senior management, team) were removed for the purpose of this visualization.

-Overall, in real-life scenarios, such records must be treated with attention and their values have to be restored / investigated.
+Overall, in real-life scenarios, such records must be treated with attention and their values have to be restored / investigated through HR engagement and details specification.

 ## Dashboard using Power BI